 The study of modern languages opens doors to a greater understanding of the world and its cultures.
 Language study can broaden students’ global view and provide unique opportunities at Milton and beyond.
 We hope students will achieve a level of proficiency that enables them to use the language to communicate and to appreciate different ways of seeing the world.
-The diploma requirement is met by successful completion of a Milton Academy level 3 course.
+The diploma requirement is met by completion of level 3 or 2/3 of a language.
 We encourage students to continue their studies beyond the level 3 requirement.
-The courses offered at level 4 and above provide special opportunities to examine the culture in depth through literature, art, film, history, and current events.
+The courses offered at level 4 and above provide special opportunities to examine culture in depth through literature, art, film, history, and current events.

 French 1P (Prior Study)

 This course is intended for students who have previously studied French but who need to strengthen their foundational language skills before taking French 2.
 This course has the same objectives as French 1 but allows for a greater depth and variety of activities, given the students’ previous experience with the language and culture.